This release contains a variety of fixes from 7.4.19. For information about new features in the 7.4 major release, see Section E.152, « Release 7.4 ».

 Fix display of constant expressions in ORDER BY and GROUP BY (Tom)

-An explictly casted constant would be shown incorrectly.
+An explicitly casted constant would be shown incorrectly.
 This could for example lead to corruption of a view definition during dump and reload.

 Fix libpq to handle NOTICE messages correctly during COPY OUT (Tom)